elm/elm-lang.org/src/guide/chapters/reactivity.md

 elm-package install evancz/elm-markdown -y
 ```

-This exposes the `TaskTutorial` module which has [a friendly
+This exposes the `TaskTutorial` module which has [a few values][task-tutorial]
-values][task-tutorial] that will help build a foundation for working with
+that will help build a foundation for working with tasks.
-tasks.

 [task-tutorial]: http://package.elm-lang.org/packages/evancz/task-tutorial/latest/TaskTutorial